yaircohendev/Tahara/README.md

 * More options - different methods for calculations, veset kavoa options, and more halachic options.
 * Reminders - We will have prisha dates reminders, hefsek tahara reminders, 7 clean days reminders and more.
 * Biotz - We will have an automatic biotz day calculator
 * Got any suggestions?
 Feel free to contribute or contact me and we'll try to implement them.
+If Firebase crediantials are needed contact me for the environment variables access.

 ## Project setup
 ```